JeremiePat/fs-stream/readme.md

 Change the name of all the files in the stream. `name` can be:

-* `String`: Rename the first file in the stream or override all up to the last.
+* `String`: Rename the first file in the stream or override all of them up to the last.
 * `Function`: This function get the actual path to the file and must return a string which is the new name of the file.